MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

    ![Login page](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/lo1-n.png)

-4. Click the link with text relating to signing in.
+4. Select the link with text relating to signing in.
 You should be redirected Azure AD B2C to start the authentication process.

 4. After you have logged in successfully, you should see the sample `home page` from the browser,